psf/requests/docs/user/quickstart.rst

 The ``gzip`` and ``deflate`` transfer-encodings are automatically decoded for you.

-For example to create an image from binary data returned by a request, you can use the following code:
+For example, to create an image from binary data returned by a request, you can use the following code:

     >>> from PIL import Image